 Edakkal rock engravings stand out distinct among the magnitude of prehistoric visual archives of paintings and graphic signs all over the world.
 It is the world's richest pictographic gallery of its kind.

-The body of Veera Pazhassi, the Lion of Kerala who organised a guerilla war against the British East Indian Company is buried at Mananthavady, which is 32 km north east of Kalpetta.
+The body of Veera Pazhassi, the Lion of Kerala who organized a guerilla war against the British East Indian Company is buried at Mananthavady, which is 32 kilometers north east of Kalpetta.